iPython Notebooks

 grid_search_param_tuning(X, y, f1_beta_tune=False, betas=[1, 2])

-Splits the data into train, validation, and test sets.
+Splits data into train, validation, and test sets, supporting stratification by specific columns or the target variable.

 get_best_score_params(X, y)